mganger/cnn-distortion/README.md

 1. Record the training data
 2. Play around with CNN architectures in PyTorch until you get one that seems to work.
-3. Save the model and convert it to a C++ header file.
+3. Save the model to the `models/` folder, and update the `CNN_VERSION` variable in the makefile accordingly.
-4. Use the model in your plugin by `#include`ing it (or just modifying my example plugin).

 You can install the PyTorch to C++ converter by installing the included python library: